Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Preconditioning for symmetric linear systems.

 Since the eigenvalues not equal to zero of $\mathbf{A} \mathbf{C}^{(\ell)}$ are in the circle with radius $\rho(\mathbf{H})^\ell < 1$ with center at $1$, \cite[Theorems 2, 5]{Bai2000} gives the bound $\nu(\mathbf{H})^{k \ell}$ of the first factor.
-Similarly to the error bound of CG using the condition number of the coefficient matrix, the residual bound of MR is obtained (cf.\ \cite[Secion 6.11.3]{Saad2003}). \end{proof}
+Similarly to the error bound of CG using the condition number of the coefficient matrix, the residual bound of MINRES is obtained (cf.\ \cite[Secion 6.11.3]{Saad2003}). \end{proof}

-From Theorem \ref{th:iMRb}, the convergence of MR preconditioned by inner iterations is expected to be fast as the spectral radius is small and/or the number of inner iterations are large.
+From Theorem~\ref{th:iMRb}, the convergence of MINRES preconditioned by inner iterations is expected to be fast as the spectral radius is small and/or the number of inner iterations are large.

-We compare the convergence of MR preconditioned by inner iterations with the stationary iterative method alone that is used as inner iterations for MR. If their (inner) iteration matrices are the same and semiconvergent, then the convergence of MR preconditioned by inner iterations is not worse in terms of the number of outer iterations vs.\ the residual norm.
+We compare the convergence of MINRES preconditioned by inner iterations with the stationary iterative method alone that is used as inner iterations for MINRES.
+If their (inner) iteration matrices are the same and semiconvergent, then the convergence of MINRES preconditioned by inner iterations is not worse in terms of the number of outer iterations vs.\ the residual norm.
 This is because the convergence factor of the stationary iterative method is $\nu(\mathbf{H})^k$, which is larger than the factors in \eqref{eq:iMRb}.
 However, their computational costs of each iteration are not the same, the total costs required to attain a certain stopping criterion are easily comparable in theory.

-Since it is assumed in Theorem \ref{th:iMRb} that $\mathbf{H}$ is semiconvergent, which is weaker than that $\mathbf{M} + \mathbf{N}$ is SD, Theorem \ref{th:iMRb} looses generality concerning the indefiniteness.
-We showed Theorem \ref{th:iMRb} for the application of MR to the normal equations, whose coefficient matrices are SPSD.
+Since it is assumed in Theorem~\ref{th:iMRb} that $\mathbf{H}$ is semiconvergent, which is weaker than that $\mathbf{M} + \mathbf{N}$ is SPD, Theorem~\ref{th:iMRb} looses generality concerning the indefiniteness.
+We showed Theorem~\ref{th:iMRb} for the application of MINRES to the normal equations, whose coefficient matrices are SPSD.